-All races, with the exception of standing start events, will begin with a rolling start.
-All drivers must position their cars in their proper locations in two-wide or three-wide (Indianapolis 500, MAVTV 500, & Pocono INDYCAR 500) alignment during the final parade lap and must remain in position unless mechanical difficulty occurs.
-In the event that a driver drops out due to mechanical difficulty, the remaining cars in the field must maintain their assigned positions unless otherwise directed by Race Officials.
+All races begin with a rolling start.
+All drivers must position their cars in their proper locations in two-wide or three-wide (Indianapolis 500) alignment during the ﬁnal parade lap and must remain in position unless mechanical difﬁculty occurs.
+In the event that a driver drops out due to mechanical difﬁculty, the remaining cars in the ﬁeld must maintain their assigned positions unless otherwise directed by race ofﬁcials.

 - Cars dropping out on the parade or pace laps may be considered cause for delaying the start.

-Following a yellow or red flag condition, the following procedures will be used to resume racing under green flag conditions.
+Single-file restarts will be in effect at all 2017 events.
+Following a yellow- or red-ﬂag condition, the following procedures will be used to resume racing under green-ﬂag conditions:

-- The leader of the field under yellow condition is required to maintain pace lap speed until the leader reaches a designated point (restart cone) where the leader is required to accelerate smoothly back to racing speed and the green condition will be declared.
+- The leader of the ﬁeld under the yellow condition is required to maintain pace lap speed until reaching a designated point (restart cone) where the leader is required to accelerate smoothly back to racing speed and the green condition will be declared.

-- The restart cone is usually located between Turn 4 and the start-finish line on an oval or the final two turns of a road or street course and is marked with a bright orange cone (usually on the top of the outside wall of the track).
+- The restart cone is usually located between the final turn and the start-finish line on an oval or the ﬁnal two turns of a road or street course and is marked with a bright orange cone (usually on the top of the outside wall of the track).